 says, “Tammuz, for whom the month was named, was, in Babylonian mythology, the son of the god Ishtar.
 He was supposed to descend into the underworld in the middle of summer and reappear the following spring.
 The myth is generally regarded as representing the spirit of vegetation, or possibly the sun, which sets each day earlier after the summer solstice.”i

 Despite these pagan roots, the fourth month of the Jewish sacred calendar is called Tammuz.
 The 17th of Tammuz is the day of a special fast, which begins a mourning period that extends to the 9th day of fifth month, Av.

-When did this fast start?The 17th of Tammuz links to the fast of “the fourth month” mentioned in Zechariah 8:19, and has been observed since the time of the destruction of the Second Temple in 70 AD.
+The 17th of Tammuz links to the fast of “the fourth month” mentioned in Zechariah 8:19, and has been observed since the time of the destruction of the Second Temple in 70 AD.
 It became more of a mandatory fast after a revolt in 135 AD was squelched by the Romans.